medik8s/node-healthcheck-operator/config/optional/prometheus-ocp/readme.md

 Use the following steps to create a bundle predisposed for OpenShift User Workload Prometheus (UWP) Monitoring [1].

 1. Configure the Monitoring stack, if not already done [2]
-2. Enable monitoring for user-defined projects [1]
+2. Enable monitoring for user-defined projects [3]
-3. Create NHC bundle predisposed for UWP
+3. Ensure NHC bundle with monitoring supported (>= v0.8.0) is installed

-    ```bash
-    make bundle-build-metrics-ocp
-    ```

-    This will:

-    - create the `node-healthcheck-ca-bundle` ConfigMap which will have the CA bundle injected for usage in the cluster
-    - modify the `node-healthcheck-controller-manager-metrics-service` to create the `node-healthcheck-tls` Secret
-    - modify NHC Deployment to mount the above mentioned Secret as volume to be used for `kube-rbac-proxy` TLS configuration

 4. Once the bundle is installed, create a new UWP token Secret from an existing `prometheus-user-workload-token` Secret

-    IMPORTANT NOTE: use the appropriate namespace, e.g. openshift-operators
+    IMPORTANT NOTE: use the operator's namespace (e.g. `openshift-workload-availability`).

     ```bash
     # Get the existing prometheus-user-workload-token Secret